AdiY10/CloudCostOptimizer/README.md

     "Verbose": "True"
 }
 ```
+* When using Brute Force (marked as "True"), other parameters are irrelevant (Time per region,Candidate list size, * When using Brute Force (marked as "True"), other parameters are irrelevant (Time per region, Candidate list size, Proportion amount node/sons).
 ####Configuration Parameters
 * Data Extraction- The frequency with which the data will be extracted
 * boto3- Do the information retrieval using boto3.
 Note that in the case of enable, the data extraction process will be slower